ccouzens/figma-rust/README.md

 cargo run --release -- design-tokens < example-file.json
 ```

-Due to limitations with the Figma API, I do not recommend this command.
+Due to limitations with the Figma API, I do not recommend this subcommand.
 Some
 basic information cannot be obtained through the API such as colour token values
 or font information.
 I do recommend the plugin.